adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 ```

 There are many ways to resolve a conflict.
 You should consider your requirements carefully.
 Asking the user should
 always be the last resort for conflict resolution.
 In the majority of applications, most users will click the
 "keep my version" button to resolve conflicts, so the UI for resolving conflicts should do more than just ask the
 user to decide between a server and a client version.

 ## Query Management

-I mentioned in the last section that the record selection is based on two factors:
+Record selection is based on two factors:

 1. Security policy is enforced at the server.
 2. User preference is enabled at the client.

-We've already discussed security policy in depth in the last section.
-We've also discussed user queries for online
+We've already discussed security policy in depth in [the last section](projections.md).
+We've also discussed
-usage.
+user queries for online usage.
 We just use LINQ to affect a change in the query sent to the server.
-However, what about offline cases?
+However,
-There are situations where you want to keep a smaller subset of the data that you are allowed to see for offline
+what about offline cases?
+There are situations where you want to keep a smaller subset of the data that you are
-usage.
-A common request, for example, is to have the last X days of records available offline.
+allowed to see for offline usage.
+A common request, for example, is to have the last X days of records available
+offline.

 In our `PullAsync()` call for the table, we use `table.CreateQuery()` to create a query that is designed to get
 all the records available to the user from the server.
-This is not always appropriate.
-Let's adjust it to only
+This is not always appropriate and can be adjusted.
+Let's
-obtain the records for our TodoItem table where either of the following conditions apply:
+adjust it to only obtain the records for our TodoItem table where either of the following conditions apply:

 1. The record has been updated within the last day.
 2. The task is incomplete.

 Once the task is marked completed, it will remain in the cache for 1 day, then be removed automatically.
 You can
 still obtain the task while online.
-This is done by adjusting the query that is generated.
-The `table.CreateQuery()`
-method produces an `IMobileServiceTableQuery<>` object.
+The `table.CreateQuery()` method produces an `IMobileServiceTableQuery<>`
+object.
 This can be dealt with via LINQ:

 ```csharp
 var queryName = $"incsync:r:{typeof(T).Name}";